marina601/scooter-circle/README.md

        {% endif %}
      {% endblock %}`
 - The title parametar is passed in the route in **Python**, which **Jinja** checks if the title is present then add the title, if not than use default title.

-- Buttons to keep with the consistant style of the site all the buttons have been consistant styling
+#### Buttons

-  - Link Buttons:
+- All the buttons have been consistant styling to keep the style of the site consistant
-  - Action Buttons (positive)
+  - Link Buttons: background-color: grey with white text colour, hover effect changes the background colour to black and text remains white
-  - Action Buttons (negative)
+  - Action Buttons which contain background colour - green or red, once hovered changes the background to grey.

 ##### back to [content](#table-of-content)

 ### Home Page